More (band): Career

 An appearance at the 'Metalwave UK' festival in Purfleet, Essex, alongside Praying Mantis, Dennis Stratton, Cloven Hoof, Chariot and Deep Machine, took place on 5 October 2013, followed by a performance at the 'Heavy Metal Maniacs' festival in Amstelveen on 19 October 2013.

 In May 2014, Dave John Ross replaced Paul Stickles on guitar.
 Further concert appearances were then scheduled for the 'Bang Your Head!!!' festival in Balingen on 12 July 2014, and the 'Hard Rock Hell VII' festival in Pwllheli on 15 November 2014.

 In 2015, the band played at the 'Legends of Rock' festival in Great Yarmouth and the 'Hard Rock Hell VIII' festival in Pwllheli.

 In November and December 2016, the band undertook a short European tour as special guests of German band Bonfire, taking in shows in Belgium, Germany and Holland.

-Chris Tsangarides passed away on 6 January 2018, and Andy John Burton died on 7 November 2021.
-Kenny Cox passed away on 21 June 2022.
+Chris Tsangarides died on 6 January 2018, and Andy John Burton died on 7 November 2021.
+Kenny Cox died on 21 June 2022.

-In March 2022, a revamped More announced the recruitment of Polish vocalist Roman Kańtoch (ex-Kruk), who replaced Mike Freeland in the new line-up.
+In March 2022, a revamped More announced the recruitment of Polish vocalist Roman Kańtoch (ex-Kruk).
+However, this proved to be short-lived, and Mike Freeland returned to the band in August 2023, with Peter Welsh (ex-Tytan) joining on guitar.
+This saw More return to performing live, notably headlining 'Taken by Force' Festival in the Netherlands in November 2024.

+As of 2025, More were scheduled to play at various festivals, including the 'Hammerdown NWOBHM All-Dayer' at the Cart and Horses venue in London on 18 May 2025, 'Sonic Rock Solstice' in Stoke Prior on 20 June 2025, 'Mearfest Space' in Nuneaton on 29 August 2025, and 'British Steel Saturday Night XII' in Fismes, France on 4 October 2025.
+The band also had plans to release a full-length album, featuring songs written by Kenny Cox and Chris Tsangarides, who also produced and played guitar on the recordings.

+Original vocalist Paul Mario Day died on 29 July 2025 after a battle with cancer.